sammiee5311/sammiee5311.github.com/_posts/2020-10-01-[Raspi]Self-Driving.md

 However, I've tried to use tensorflow in my raspberry pi to predict a direction of the car. <br>

-It was too slow to load the model and predict the value so I've decided to use my computer due to the fact that raspberry pi is slow to use deep learning. <br>
+It was too slow to load the model and predict the value so I've decided to use my computer due to the fact that my raspberry pi is too slow to use deep learning. <br>

 ### Fourth try